Do Increases in Health Insurance Premiums Affect Child Support in Maryland?

 In addition, parents may be surprised by changes to Maryland state child support law since their original child support order was issued.

 At Coover Law Firm, LLC, we want to help you make a difficult situation easier.
 Child support matters can be sensitive and emotionally-charged due to the nature of balancing concerns for the wellbeing of your children with the need to maintain your own financial health.
 Attorney Fred L. Coover, Esquire has over 30 years’ experience handling child support and family law matters in Howard County, MD.
-Contact us today at (410) 995-1100 to schedule your free 30-minute consultation in our Columbia, MD office.
+Contact us today at (410) 995-1100 to schedule your consultation in our Columbia, MD office.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.